RobotGyal/Space-Contractor-V2/README.md

 2. Install dependencies (see requirements.txt)
 3. In command line run
 `python3 manage.py runserver'

-## How to Use
-Visit the Live Site!
-Test out Functionality and Enjoy!

 ## Contribute
 Please leave feedback, bugs, etc. to this project by leaving comments and issues!